aitalinassim/AZ.Store/Unbreackable AZ Store.md

 **Q1: What is the password of Mounir ?**

-The username is hidden between the text (white text with white background) The password could be deduced by php form injection, using rockyou.txt
+The username is hidden between the text (white text with white background) The password could be deduced usine Hydra and rockyou.txt

 ## Task 5: Logged in